Aspøya, Ålesund

 Aspøya is an island in Ålesund Municipality in Møre og Romsdal county, Norway.
 The 0.6 km2 island is one of the islands on which the city of Ålesund is built.
-The other islands are Hessa (to the west) and Nørvøya (to the east).
+The other islands are Hessa (to the west) and Nørve (to the east).
 Aspøya is the location of the 1904 Ålesund Fire.

 The small island has some residential development around Ålesund Church.
 Other than that, most of the island is made up of industrial and commercial developments.
 The western terminus of the European route E136 highway is on the island of Aspøya.
 The 0.6 km2 island has a population (2015) of 3,376.